websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/configuring-fragment-styles.md

 To configure a Fragment's style:

 1. Navigate to the Site where the content is published.
-1. Click _Edit_ on the Content page that supports fragments.
+1. Click _Edit_ on the Content page.
 1. Select the desired fragment (for example, a _Container Fragment_ or _HTML_).
 1. Click the _Selection_ (![Selection icon](../../../images/icon-page-tree.png)) icon.
 1. Click the _Styles_ tab.